citiususc/hipster/README.md

 * 3rd party adapters:
     * [Java Universal/Graph (JUNG)](http://jung.sourceforge.net/) adapter.

 If you don't find the algorithm or the feature you are looking for, please consider contributing to Hipster!.
 You can open a new issue or better fork this repository and create a pull request with your contribution.
-If you go for this second option, please follow the contribution guidelines.

 ## Getting started